TranPhucVinh/C/Data structure/String/README.md

 ## tolower()

-The ``tolower()`` function takes an uppercase alphabet and convert it to a lowercase character.
+The ``tolower()`` function takes an uppercase alphabet and converts it to a lowercase character.
 If the arguments passed to the tolower() function is other than an uppercase alphabet, it returns the same character that is passed to the function.

 ```c
 #include <ctype.h>